snyderks/final-project-python-2021/Proposal.md

 [https://networkx.github.io](https://networkx.github.io)

 NetworkX is a graph library allowing for the creation of several types of graphs and can perform various graph algorithms on them, allowing for quick graph building, manipulation, and viewing.

-## Goals

-Using available reddit data, the application will create a visualization of a subset of posts on the site that were reposted in a short period of time between different subreddits—called x-posting if the user is the same or if the post is explicitly referenced to be originally from a different subreddit.
-This allows for analysis of where heavily reposted submissions originate, where one submission may get the majority of its upvotes from, and which posts die quickly, meaning they either command a low amount of votes or are downvoted to or below 0.